 We move a lot in our worship, sitting and standing and kneeling.
-We worship with our entire bodies, not just our minds, from taste and smell and sight and voice and hearing up to and including body posture.
+We worship with our entire bodies, from taste and smell and sight and voice and hearing.
 Using our bodies in worship to sit, stand, kneel, and even bow involves us more fully in what we’re thinking and doing.
 Watch what others are doing and feel free to go along as you are comfortable or not if you don’t want to.
 You’ll see not everyone around you does the same thing.

-We read four lessons from the Bible each Sunday in a set rotation.
+We typically read four lessons from the Bible each Sunday in a set rotation.
 You can find the lessons for any given Sunday at The Lectionary Page.
 We usually have our Bible lessons printed out for you, but of course you can bring your Bible.
-Our ministers usually preach on one or more of the scripture passages.
-They’re not noted for preaching overlong.
-We publish our sermons online.
+Our ministers usually preach on one or more of the scripture passages, and you can check out previous sermons online.

 In special services of celebration and on certain holy days (Christmas Eve, Easter Vigil, Pentecost, St Martin’s Day, All Saints’ Day, and maybe a few others), we may use incense.
-In 10:30 am Sunday worship, that is from 6-8 Sundays a year, so it’s a special day when we use incense.
-Using incense in worship is a meaningful and worshipful tradition with ancient Hebrew roots, and in modern times a tradition that we share only with Roman Catholic and Orthodox churches, but not with other Protestant churches.
+Using incense in worship is a meaningful and worshipful tradition with ancient Hebrew roots, and in modern times a tradition that we share only with Roman Catholic and Orthodox churches.
 Incense engages our senses in inescapable ways.
 The smoke we see rising from the burning incense is the physical representation of our prayers rising to God.
 The aroma we smell reminds us to live our lives as a fragrant offering and sacrifice to God.

 In our normal Saturday and Sunday worship services, we celebrate Holy Communion, or Holy Eucharist.
 Eucharist is a Greek word meaning thanksgiving.
 Every person who joins with us in worship, and is prepared in their own conscience to receive Christ in this way, is welcome to share in the bread and wine of Holy Communion with us at the table in the front of the church.
 No matter where you are on your journey of faith, you are welcome at this table.
-You are welcome to receive communion kneeling or standing at the rail at the front of the church.
 If moving is a difficulty for you, let an usher know and our ministers will bring communion to you in your pew.
-If you have a wheat allergy, we have hypo-allergenic bread at communion – let the minister offering you bread know.
+If you have a wheat allergy, we have gluten-free bread at communion – let the minister offering you bread know.

-We offer Nursery care for children from infancy to 3 years at our 10:30 am Sunday service.
-Our Sunday School program for kids is held during the 10:30 am service three Sundays a month.
-Children rejoin their families in time for the Eucharist.
+We also offer Nursery care for children from infancy to 3 years at our 10:30 am Sunday service.

 After each Sunday morning service, we catch up with each other over a cup of coffee or lemonade and a snack of donuts in a building adjacent to the church.
 We’d love to meet you!